standwall5/peso-job-application/DEPLOY_NOW.md

 1. Open chat widget
 2. Start chat → should appear in admin panel
 3. Send message → admin should see it
+4. Click "End Chat" button OR close widget
+5. Chat should close and move to admin's Closed tab

 **As Admin:**
 1. Open admin panel (floating button bottom-right)